Let Oomnitza be your single source of truth!

 mpim:write

-The Send message preset enables you to send a message to a Slack user or a channel within your Slack SaaS.
-When you select this preset the following information is required:
+Send a message to a Slack user or a channel in your Slack SaaS.
+When you select this preset, the following information is required:

-Use the Advanced Mode to configure the message payload.
-To do this,
+Use Advanced Mode to configure the message payload.

-- Select the Body tab.
+- Click the Body tab.
 Modify, update or add fields that will be used in the request payload.
-For information on the fields that are permitted in the request payload, see Slack API documentation: chat.postMessage.
+Learn more about the fields that are permitted in the request payload: Slack API documentation: chat.postMessage.

 .
 For further information, see Slack API documentation: Send message.

-The Deactivate user preset enables you to deactivate a Slack user account within your Slack SaaS.
-A user id is required for this preset and can be configured in Advanced Mode.
-To do this,
+Deactivate a Slack user account in your Slack SaaS.
+A user ID is required for this preset and can be configured in Advanced Mode.

 Reference articles for workflows